patelraj7021/BuckshotRouletteMCMC/README.md

 (a) always giving the dealer a card,
 (b) always keeping a card, or
 (c) randomly choosing (50/50 chance either way).

+#### Method
+The Markov Chain Monte Carlo framework provides a robust methodology to run this experiment.
+Since the move an actor will make is entirely dependent on the state of the game at their turn, the Markov memoryless assumption holds for this game.
+The effect of drawing random cards for the deck is accounted for by running a Monte Carlo simulation for many games.
+Each of (a), (b), and (c) are applied during a simulation run and compared to see which produces the highest win percentage for the player as the number of simulations approaches infinity.

 #### Results
 The win percentage as a function of simulation runs is shown in this repository in results.png.